Parent and Family Engagement Plan

 Parent & Family Engagement Evaluation

-The districtwide parent and family engagement plan is developed jointly and agreed upon with parents and family members of children participating in Title I, Part A programs as evidenced by the collaboration of parents, school, and district personnel.
-This plan was last adopted by Bulloch County Schools ion June 16, 2022, and will be in effect for the 2022 to 2023 academic school year.
+The districtwide family engagement plan is developed jointly and agreed upon with parents and family members of children participating in Title I, Part A programs as evidenced by the collaboration of parents, school, and district personnel.
+This plan was last adopted by Bulloch County Schools on June 12, 2023, and will be in effect for the 2023 to 2024 academic school year.
 The school district will distribute this plan in multiple ways to all parents of participating Title I, Part A children before or during the first week of the first semester.